Introduction

 - There is no way to back up the scret keys to a second Yubikey.

-- If you physically lose the Yubikey, the secret keys are gone.
+- If you physically lose the Yubikey, those secret keys are gone.
+All you can do is revoke them and set up a new Yubikey.

 Before running this command ...